soumildatta/Local-Password-Manager/README.md

 ```

 # Using the password manager
 **The choices in this program are based on numerical input.
 Type the number corresponding to your choice and hit enter to pick the choice.**
 When you start the program (interface.py), it will prompt you to log in or sign up.
-If this is your first time using this program, choose sign up (2) and choose a password.
-You will use this password everytime to log into the program.
+If this is your first time using this program, choose sign up (2) and enter a password that you will use to log into the program every time.
-If this is not your first time, then choosing login (1) will log you into the password manager.
+If this is not your first time, then choosing login (1) and entering your password will log you into the password manager.
+From there, you find the basic password manager functions which are - **find a password (1)** and **store a password (2)**.
+You can also choose to **generate a random 18 character password (3)** consisting of numbers, and uppercase and lowercase letters.
+The program will then automatically store the generated random password for the platform that the user specifies.
+### What to do if you forget the master-password
+We are only human.
+Sometimes our memory fails us, and in that case, it is easy to reset the password manager to make it functional again.
+Simply go to the directory that contains the **_database.py_** file of the program.
+In that directory, delete the file named **_database.db_** and it will reset the password manager database, allowing you to create a new superuser.